broduer/Conlyse/README.md

 ## Features
 - Every day new reports on economy
 - Determines minimum research of enemy countries
-- Lists of most valuable cities of enemy countries
+- Lists most valuable cities of enemy countries
 - Beautiful graphs of victory points and economy developments

 ## Concept
 Conlyse contains of four components, each of them is necessary.
 - ###  API
 The API connects to the database, reformat the gathered data and sends it to the client.
 The API is written in python using [flask](https://pypi.org/project/Flask/ "flask").
 If you want to use the project in a production environment, which I wouldn't recommend, make sure to disable debug mode for flask.
 - ### Bot